permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

-  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server checkout    Checkout a repo clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings destroy     Destroy objects in the remote repo diff        Calculate the difference between the working directory and a remote repo help        Help about any command init        Initialize a new repository in the working directory plan        Plan the difference between the working directory and a remote repo to be applied pull        Feteches the latest changes from the server and build a remote state remote      Manage the set of remote servers you track repo        Manage the local repo validate    Validate source code in the working directory
+  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server checkout    Check out the contents of a remote repo to the local working directory clone       Clone a remote repo to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings destroy     Destroy locally managed objects from the remote repository diff        Compare the local state with the remote state to identify differences help        Help about any command init        Initialize a new repository in the working directory plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote repositories for tracking and interaction repo        Manage repo settings and operations validate    Validate the local state for consistency and correctness

 Flags:
   -h, --help             help for PermGuard